-Horses come in a wide variety of coat colors, ranging from saturated dark shades to soft dilutions, with either matt or glossy coats and also many different patterns and markings scattered throughout the body.
+Horses come in a wide variety of coat colors, ranging from saturated dark shades to soft dilutions, with either matt or glossy coats.
+Their bodies are adorned with unique patterns and markings, making each horse a special work of art.
+Prepare to be captivated by the stunning variety of colors, textures, and patterns displayed by these lovable equines!

 This article covers all the known colors and patterns, how colors are produced, how colors developed through time, and some issues related to a few color and pattern genes.